Under Red Skies

 The Life and Times of a Chinese Millennial

-Now a journalist, Kan recounts gripping tales of her grandmother, who struggled to help her family through the Great Famine; of her mother, who defied the One-Child Policy by giving birth to Karoline; and of her cousin, a factory worker scraping by on less than £1 per hour.
-An ambitious millennial pursuing her career and personal life in a time of dizzyingly rapid social change, Kan discovers her own story’s roots in the China of previous generations.
+Raw and revealing, Karoline Kan offers gripping tales of her grandmother, who struggled to make a way for her family during the Great Famine; of her great-uncle, a former Communist Red Guard; of her mother, who defied the One-Child Policy by giving birth to Karoline; of her cousin, a factory worker scraping by on 6 yuan (88 cents) per hour; and of herself, an ambitious millennial striving to find a job—and true love—during a time rife with bewildering social change.

 ‘The gripping autobiography of a generation—and a superpower—caught between tradition and ambition.’ — The Economist